-My name is Dr Leslie Mabon, and I am a Reader in Environment and Society at Robert Gordon University in Aberdeen.
-I’ve been working in Aberdeen since March 2014, and prior to that was a research associate at the University of Edinburgh.
+My name is Dr Leslie Mabon, and I am a Lecturer in Environmental Systems at the Open University.
+Before that I had a lecturing positions at the Scottish Association for Marine Science-University of the Highlands and Islands and Robert Gordon University in Aberdeen, and prior to that did postdoctoral research at the University of Edinburgh.

 (a) risk, environmental infrastructure and the coastal and marine environment.
 I am especially interested in how environmental change may impact upon socially and culturally meaningful activities, and what the effects of this may be;